 The solution of how to take such models and turn them into plans of actions that maximize expected utility is a mathematical achievement of the 20th century.
 By and large, such problems can be solved by dynamic programming.
 Initially formulated by Bellman in 1954, dynamic programming poses optimization problems where at every time step, we observe data, take an action, and pay a cost.
 By chaining these together in time, elaborate plans can be made that remain optimal under considerable stochastic uncertainty.
 These ideas revolutionized aerospace in the 1960s, and are still deployed in infrastructure planning, supply chain management, and the landing of SpaceX rockets.
 Dynamic programming remains one of the most important algorithmic building blocks in the computer science toolkit.

 Planning actions under uncertainty has also always been core to artificial intelligence research, though initial proposals for sequential decision making in AI were more inspired by neuroscience than operations research.
 In 1950-era AI, the main motivating concept was one of reinforcement learning, which posited that one should encourage taking actions that were successful in the past.
 This reinforcement strategy led to impressive game-playing algorithms like Samuel’s Checkers Agent circa 1959.
 Surprisingly, it wasn’t until the 1990s that researchers realized that reinforcement learning methods were approximation schemes for dynamic programming.
-Powered by this connection, a mix of researchers from AI and operations research applied neural nets and function approximation to simplify the approximate solution of dynamic programming programming problems.
-The subsequent 30 years have led to impressive advances in reinforcement learning and approximate dynamic programming techniques culminating in solving the game of Go and in powering dexterous manipulation in robotic systems.
+Powered by this connection, a mix of researchers from AI and operations research applied neural nets and function approximation to simplify the approximate solution of dynamic programming problems.
+The subsequent 30 years have led to impressive advances in reinforcement learning and approximate dynamic programming techniques for playing games, such as Go, and in powering dexterous manipulation in robotic systems.

 Central to the reinforcement learning paradigm is understanding how to balance learning about an environment and acting on it.
 This balance is a non-trivial problem even in the case where actions do not lead to a change in state.
 In the context of machine learning, experimentation in the form of taking an action and observing its effect often goes by the name exploration.
 Exploration reveals the payoff of an action, but it comes at the expense of not taking an action that we already knew had a decent payoff.
 Thus, there is an inherent tradeoff between exploration and exploitation of previous actions.
 Though in theory, the optimal balance can be computed by dynamic programming, it is more common to employ techniques from bandit optimization that are simple and effective strategies to balance exploration and exploitation.